 Serotonin is a chemical messenger that’s believed to act as a mood stabilizer.
 It’s said to help produce healthy sleeping patterns as well as boost your mood.
 Studies show that serotonin levels can have an effect on mood and behavior, and the chemical is commonly linked to feeling good and living longer.

-But for a more natural approach to possibly increase your serotonin levels, you can find many foods that contain tryptophan.
+But for a more natural approach to possibly increasing your serotonin levels, you can try eating foods that contain tryptophan.
 It is known that tryptophan depletion is seen in those with mood disorders such as depression and anxiety.

 Cheese is another great source of tryptophan.
 A yummy favorite you could make is mac and cheese that combines cheddar cheese with eggs and milk, which are also good sources of tryptophan.

 Pineapples are a major source of bromelain, a protein that can reduce the side effects of chemotherapy as well as help suppress coughs, according to some research.
 Combine pineapples and coconut with chicken for this delicious piña colada chicken recipe.

 Soy products are rich sources of tryptophan.
 You can substitute tofu for pretty much any protein, in pretty much any recipe, making it an excellent source of tryptophan for vegetarians and vegans.
 Some tofu is calcium-set, which provides a great calcium boost.

 There’s a reason why the Thanksgiving meal is usually followed by a siesta on the couch — turkey is essentially stuffed tryptophan.

 So the common belief is that by eating foods high in tryptophan, you can boost your serotonin levels.
 But is this true?